-The Apprenticeship Program places 7th and 8th grade students at a local business or non-profit for them to gain skills through real-life work experience.
+The Apprenticeship Program places 8th grade students at a local business or non-profit in order for them to gain skills through real-life work experience.
 Students spend one afternoon per week serving as an Apprentice.
 Students are guided each step of the way to ensure a positive experience for both the Apprentice and the employer.
-Our students have worked in retail stores and restaurants in Hampden and Remington, for community advocacy organizations, animal rescue shelters, childcare centers, and in social media marketing.
+Our students have worked in retail stores and restaurants in Hampden and Remington, for community advocacy organizations, animal rescue shelters, childcare centers, and more.

 What are the school hours?